Best Bologna Porticoes: Stroll Through History

 Portico and Basilica dei Servi

-3. The longest: Portico di San Luca
+3. The Longest: Portico di San Luca

-Follow the enchanting rhythm of the arcades of Via Saragozza.
 After almost 4 km you arrive at San Luca Basilica, the panoramic sanctuary on top of the hill.
-It sounds challenging, but the reward is astounding.

-4. The painted: Via Zamboni
+4. The Painted: Via Zamboni

-From Latin America’s struggle for freedom to the most modern demonstrations, these bricks have definitely joined the clash.
-These daubed walls still keep students' ideas since the 1960s.
+From Latin America’s struggle for freedom to the most modern demonstrations, these bricks have joined the clash.

 Porticoes Bologna art